What is TsoHost?

 Tsohost (the company) has grown steadily and kept its founding team intact.
 That points to a well-run organization which (should) deliver on the most important aspects like uptime and speed.

 Like many of the web’s top hosts, Tsohost features a simple one-click installation of your favorite applications like WordPress, Drupal and ZenCart.
 That means you can have a new site up within minutes, and possibly selling by the end of the day.

-Each shared hosting plan also comes with a longer-than-average 60-day money back guarantee.
+Each shared hosting plan also comes with a 30-day money back guarantee.
 (And unlike many other hosts, this money back guarantee really is a good deal, with no hidden fees or other tricks to worry about.)

 Their plans — even the most inexpensive and basic ones — come with free daily backups.
 Simply put: this is a HUGE benefit.
 Mistakes, unfortunately, are incredibly easy to make.
 And if WordPress has any flaws, possible security holes are one of them because of so many third-party tools used on a single site.